mrklaney/single-view-demo/README.md

 ```
 Again, enter the same password you used to SSH in.
 Now you should be the root user.

+#### Important Sandbox set-up steps

+Whether you installed locally or on Azure, look back on the Sandbox download website where there is one tutorial that has important Sandbox set-up steps.
+Under the "Hello World" heading find the tutorial called "Learning the Ropes of the Hortonworks Sandbox" and do it.
+Be sure to run the command ambari-admin-password-reset in order to set Ambari's login/password to admin/admin.
+Also follow the lab to bring up Ambari in a browser and log in as admin.

 ### Single View demo steps